kusky3/latrina/README.md

 * look at the address bar
 * the url isn't sanitized

-normies like LTT will copy the url and eventually execute the payload,
+Normies like LTT will copy the url and eventually execute the payload,
 since they don't know about the "raw" button.
 Bypassing the rookie level will get you to this point.
 Bypassing the god-like level will get you the same,